dtsagile/DTS.DbDescriptionUpdater/README.md

 DTS.DbDescriptionUpdater
 ========================

 Database documentation tool for CodeFirst development.
-Adds MS_Descriptions to tables and columns.
+Adds MS_Descriptions to tables and columns so there no need to manually add extended properties in MSSQL.
+Combine this with the power of
+<a href="https://github.com/jeremykdev/SqlServerDatabaseDocumentationGenerator">jeremykdev/SqlServerDatabaseDocumentationGenerator</a> and you have an fricken sweet documentation tool.

 <h1>Install</h1>
 <p>Add reference to the DLL.</p>